Teacher Education MA

 1. Candidate self-assessment forms to be completed twice a year.

-2. Evidenced of quality in the thesis proposal and thesis.
-(Rubric under development.)
+2. Evidenced of quality in the thesis proposal and thesis as determined by chair and committee.

 3. External review of theses (e.g., external thesis review association with the Department Unit Review)